Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Complexity Analysis

 \end{proof}

-If we assume harmonic periods and processing times (making the single resource problem polynomial), Lemma~\ref{lem:offset} gives a simple polynomial algorithm to compute a good offset schedule for criteria $\DGs$ and provides a performance guarantee for criteria $\DGm$.
+In the case of processing times and periods belonging to a harmonic set, a schedule $\sigma$ of the bottleneck resource can be found in polynomial time.
+Then Property~\ref{prop:bottleneck} gives a polynomial approximation algorithm in this case, assuming an acyclic line support graph with a bottleneck resource, equal processing times within chains, and harmonic processing times and periods.

-When processing times are arbitrary, we can still apply the offset schedule as long as we are able to find a feasible schedule using, e.g., CP or SMT.
-First, we find a feasible schedule for the first resource of the line, and then we create schedules for other resources by applying a suitable offset $o_i$.
+When processing times are not within a harmonic set with the periods, we can still build an offset schedule as long as we are able to find a feasible schedule using, e.g., CP.
+First, we find a feasible schedule for the first resource of the line, and then we create schedules for other resources by applying a suitable offset.
 Even though the single resource problem remains strongly NP-hard, we empirically show in \cref{sec:exp-line} that the offset schedule combined with the CP model for the single resource problem works very well.